RobotsAndPencils/RPBorderlessSegmentedControl/README.md

 ## Notes

-- Your segment images should have a 1px margin along the top for proper shadow rendering.
+- Your segment images should be 24px high and have a 1px padding along the top for proper shadow rendering.

 ## Installation